- What is the easiest way to get to the Residence Center?

-When you leave the Center at the end of the Academic Year housekeepers will check your room.
+When you move-out of the Residence Center housekeepers will check your room.
 In case your room is damaged and the damage was not indicated previously on the Damage Declaration Form, you will have to pay for the damage caused.

 In order to do their job, it might happen that the cleaning ladies move some of your belongings if they are in the way while cleaning.
 Housekeepers have the right to enter your room and check the cleaning.